preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/enterprise-glossary/index.rst

 .. image:: glossary-example-info.png

-In this example, there's a READ MORE link that links to the IT Helpdesk organization page.
+In this example, there's a READ MORE link that can be used to go to the IT Helpdesk organization page.

 Settings
 ****************